longhorn-ecocar/robofleet_ecocar/README.md

 * Allow the encoding of all message types automatically by the robot client*
     * handling dynamically-typed ROS messages in C++ is probably possible [using ShapeShifter][generic subscriber] and [ros_msg_parser][ros_msg_parser] (formerly ros_type_introspection)
     * `msg2fbs` demonstrates how to encode arbitrary message types using `rospy`

+## Debugging
+* Delete the robofleet-robots folder in robofleet_server if the LOCK file from the previous session was not deleted

 [ros]: https://www.ros.org/
 [ros topics]: http://wiki.ros.org/Topics